meabert/proxmox-tips-n-tricks/README.md

 > [!WARNING] You own the failover logic.
 With HA disabled, LXC containers and VMs won’t auto-migrate or restart on other
 > nodes.
 If a node dies, it’s on you to detect it and recover workloads manually.
 This setup is ideal for labs and edge
 > deployments where predictability and control matter more than automation.
-Just make sure your HAProxy + Keepalived
-> config is tight — and test failover before you trust it.
-Want to add a diagram or table showing how your
-> HAProxy + Keepalived setup routes traffic across nodes?
-I can help you sketch it out in Markdown or Mermaid.

 ### CPU Scaling Governor ###